dlareau/puzzlehunt_server/docs/hunt_creation.rst

 A note about static files
 -------------------------

-As of version ``3.0.0``, in order to reduce repository clutter, it is now against policy to commit files specific to a certain hunt to the respository.
+As of version 3.0.0, in order to reduce repository clutter, it is now against policy to commit files specific to a certain hunt to the respository.
 This means that you are no longer allowed to put images, fonts, and other files in ``/huntserver/static`` or ``/static``.

+As of version 3.4.0, the "hunt asset" system has been deprecated in favor of the new "hunt resources" system.

-To still allow the use of new static files in each hunt, ... hunt resources ....
+To still allow the use of new static files in each hunt, there is now a field on each hunt's admin page for a resource URL.
+This URL should point to a publicly accessible zip file, which contains all static media needed for the main hunt page.
+The resources can be downloaded by clicking the "Resources" button next to the appropriate hunt on the Hunt Management page.

+After the resources have been downloaded, they will be accessible through the use of a special template tag: ``{% hunt static %}myimage.png``.

 Inheriting the base template